 Remind the reader that they are helping your organization work to fix a problem or imbalance and you are in it together to fight the cause.
 People like to understand the expectations you have of them from the start and they are more likely to perform if they know what you need.

 The reader wants to feel that their donation will be meaningful in a specific way.
 General pleas such as “whatever you can spare” or “every bit helps” may feel right, but they are too vague.
 By giving concrete examples of the value of a contribution, you provide essential context to the personal donation.

 CHOOSE YOUR WORDS WISELY

-There is science behind using the right words in a marketing message, but particularly when you are asking someone to help.
-Annual appeals benefit from personal, simple and thankful language, but also from a few specific words.
+There is science behind using the right words in a marketing message, particularly when you are asking someone to help.
+Annual appeals benefit from personal, simple, and thankful language, but also from a few specific words.